 - ACTS does not disclose individual judges’ names, however, a list of all the organisations represented by judges can be found [here], and in the finalist brochure.

 - The Australasian Awards are administered by ACTS staff.
 As such, ACTS staff members may be present throughout the judging process.
 However, their role is strictly to ensure that the rules and outcomes of the judging process are adhered to.
 A member of ACTS staff cannot judge and/or influence the judges’ decisions during any stage of the Awards process.

 - Judging of the Australasian Awards is managed independently from the operations of the ACTS Executive Board.
 Members of the ACTS Executive Board cannot participate in judging and/or influence the judges’ decisions during any stage of the Awards process.
 The judging results of the Australasian Awards are not known to members of the ACTS Executive Board prior to any official announcements.

 - Judging, including the selections of winners, is based on a composite view of the submitted application, taking into account: a) the specific judging criteria for the category; b) the generic criteria that are relevant across all categories (outlined within the application form) and; c) significance to the sector.

-- Information included within Awards applications and the results of the judging are confidential.
+- The information included within Awards applications and the results of the judging are confidential.

-- The winners be be announced at the 2019 Green Gown Awards Australasia gala dinner at Lanarch Castle, Dunedin on the 14 November 2019.
+- The winners will be announced at the 2020 virtual Green Gown Awards Australasia awards on 26 November 2020.